cisagov/ScubaGoggles/docs/usage/Examples.md

 scubagoggles gws --config sample-config-files/basic_config.yaml
 ```

+> [!NOTE]
-The html report should open automatically.
+> In all the above examples, the html report should open automatically.
 If not, navigate to the output folder and open the `*.html` file using a browser of your choice.
 The json output will also be located in this folder.

-> [!NOTE]
-> If you chose not install the `scubagoggles` package in a venv but do have the dependencies installed from `requirements.txt`, you may execute the tool using the `scuba.py` script located in the root directory of this repository.
-Replace any `scubagoggles` directions with `python scuba.py`

 ## Navigation
 - Continue to [Reviewing Output](/docs/usage/ReviewOutput.md)